A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Numerical illustrations

 In Figure~\ref{fig:crossval} we report the percentage errors for predicting $K$ and $W_1$ for the datasets corresponding to the BRCA2 and the EDAR genes.
-For the prediction of the number of species, we find the methods \texttt{ordPYP}, \texttt{stdPYP} and \texttt{lsK} provide the best results.
-In terms of predicting the frequency of the oldest variant, \texttt{ordDP} and \texttt{lsX1} perform better.
-We note that the performance of \texttt{ordPYP} is comparable to that of \texttt{ordDP} in the BRCA2 dataset, as the former often estimated values of $\alpha$ close to zero; however, the two methods achieved different performance in the EDAR dataset, due to the fact that \texttt{ordPYP} estimated positive values of $\alpha$.
-Under further inspection, we note that \texttt{lsX1} has performance comparable to \texttt{ordDP} in the prediction of $W_1$ for the EDAR dataset because it often estimates values of $\alpha$ very close to zero.
+For the prediction of the number of species, we find the method \texttt{stdPYP} provides the best results for the BRCA2 dataset, but that \texttt{ordPYP} and \texttt{FB} have the best prediction for the EDAR dataset.
+In terms of predicting the frequency of the oldest variant, \texttt{ordDP} and \texttt{lsM1} perform better for both.
+We note that the performances of \texttt{ordPYP} and \texttt{FB} are comparable to that of \texttt{ordDP} in the BRCA2 dataset, as the former often estimated values of $\alpha$ close to zero; however, the two methods achieved different performance in the EDAR dataset, due to the fact that \texttt{ordPYP} and \texttt{FB} estimated positive values of $\alpha$.
+Under further inspection, we note that \texttt{lsM1} has performance comparable to \texttt{ordDP} in the prediction of $W_1$ for the EDAR dataset because it often estimates values of $\alpha$ very close to zero.
 It is also surprising to see that these datasets seem to have power-law behavior in terms of the number of species, for which values of $\alpha$ greater than 0 provide more accurate predictions, but the best predictions for the frequency of the oldest variant $W_1$ are produced by methods that estimate $\alpha = 0$.
 This is probably due to the model being not correctly specified for these data.
-Thus we recommend analyzing the two predictions problems separately.
+Thus we recommend analyzing the two prediction problems separately.